HETCLIF-ECRs/HETCLIF-ECRs.github.io/source/schedule.rst

 - **17:00:** Dinner.

 .. note::
   This schedule is subject to change.
-Please keep an eye out for emails from the coordinators for any updates or adjustments.
+Please keep an eye out for emails from the coordinators or Slack conversation for any updates or adjustments.